OrCAD: Analyses

 The operating temperature of analysis can be set to any desired value, and nodal parameters are assumed to be measured at a nominal temperature, by default 27 °C.

 PSpice User Community

-PSpice.com is a PSpice User Community, an open platform dedicated to PSpice Spice circuit simulation discussions.
-It is a web portal with access to resources for all things related to the PSpice circuit simulator.
+An open Web-based platform dedicated to PSpice SPICE circuit simulation discussions.
+It provides access to resources for all things related to the PSpice circuit simulator.
 Users can find datasheets, application notes, tutorials, videos, and also information about regional PSpice training events and webinars.
-The PSpice web portal provides an extensive model library of more than 33,000 PSpice models which are also easily available with the PSpice Lite Download.
+The PSpice Web portal provides an extensive model library of more than 33,000 PSpice models, which are also easily available with the PSpice Lite Download.

 PSpice Lite version, which can be used by students comes with full software functionality, limited only by size and complexity.

 OrCAD PCB Designer

 OrCAD PCB Designer is a printed circuit board designer application, and part of the OrCAD circuit design suite.
 PCB Designer includes various automation features for PCB design, board-level analysis and design rule checks (DRC).

 The PCB design may be accomplished by manually tracing PCB tracks, or using the Auto-Router provided.
 Such designs may include curved PCB tracks, geometric shapes, and ground planes.

 PCB Designer integrates with OrCAD Capture, using the component information system (CIS) to store information about a certain circuit symbol and its matching PCB footprint.